-This is Moleskine journal Volume 21, the other 20 five-inch by eight-inch volumes line my shelf like soldiers at attention.
-I fill three to four of these notebooks a year, writing in them most every day, and regard this habit as a personal secret to success.
+This is Moleskine journal Volume 21, the other 20 five-inch by eight-inch volumes line my shelf, like soldiers at attention.
+I fill three to four of these notebooks a year, writing in them most every day, and regard this habit as a secret to my success.

 1. Keep a journal to gain greater focus

 This is the first, great gift journal keeping gives to every leader: focus.
 The pace of business today is so intense that we spin like tops from one meeting to the next and one email to the next with no real sense of purpose or direction.